ShaneSchroll/arbiters-grimoire/README.md

 Every new account starts on a 7-day trial.
-After that, users pay a $5/month Stripe subscription for access plus prepaid usage credits ($5 / $10 / $20 packs) that are deducted (raw Anthropic cost × `CREDIT_MARKUP`) as they use the Arbiter and Deck Builder.
+After that, users pay a $5/month Stripe subscription for access plus prepaid usage credits ($5 / $10 / $20 packs) that are deducted as they use the Arbiter and Deck Builder.

-**Credits are non-refundable**, and an account may hold at most `MAX_CREDIT_BALANCE_USD` (default $20) at a time — packs that would overshoot are refused at checkout and greyed out on `/account`.
-Cancelling always leaves access running to the end of whatever the user already has (the rest of the trial, or the period they've paid for), so a balance is never stranded early.

-Payments run entirely on Stripe-hosted Checkout; the webhook at `/api/stripe/webhook` mirrors state into `users.db`.
-Nothing is enforced until `BILLING_REQUIRED=1` is set.

 ## Commands to work with users